lmatosevic/chatgpt-cli/README.md

-# ChatGPT - Command Line Interface
+# ChatGPT - Command-Line Interface

 > CLI tool for interacting with ChatGPT using terminal